cblevins/sp25-data/_modules/github-intro.md

 - Under Local Path, navigate to your main course folder on your computer: `working-with-data`
 - Click "Clone"
 - Select "For my own purposes" in the dialog box
 - If you go to `working-with-data` folder on your computer, you should see a new folder called something like `yourlastname-sp25-course-materials` (ex. `blevins-sp25-course-materials`).
 If you check inside it, you'll see a bunch of folders, each of which has some files and material already inside them.
+All of this should match your forked repository living on GitHub's servers.

 ## The Github Repository Workflow